Information for refugee and displaced dental professionals

 Organisations that may provide support

-The organisations below offer support to refugees and asylum seekers who hold professional qualifications.
+The organisations below offer support to refugees, asylum seekers and displaced persons who hold professional qualifications.
 You should get in contact with them if you need further support.

 - Refugee Council provides free advice and information to refugees and people seeking asylum in the UK.